microsoft/MCW-Securing-Azure-IoT-solutions/Hands-on lab/HOL step-by step - Securing Azure IoT solutions.md

 Refer to the Before the hands-on lab setup guide manual before continuing to the lab exercises.

 > **Note**: As part of the deployment, both ports 3389 and 22 will be open on the Network Security Group.
 It is advisable that you modify the NSG settings to only allow your internet IP to connect to those ports.
 > **Note**: Previous versions of this lab used a previous version of IoT Edge (`<=1.09`), but has since been upgraded to use `1.2` or later.

 ## Exercise 1: Secure and configure IoT Hub and Device Provisioning Service

 Duration: 15 minutes

-In this exercise you will link your provisioning service to your IoT Hub.
+In this exercise, you will link your provisioning service to your IoT Hub.
 Once this is complete, you will enable the Azure Security Center for IoT on your IoT Hub.
-With this plumbing in place, you can start to create your device enrollments and to provision your IoT devices.
+With this plumbing in place, you can start creating your device enrollments and to provision your IoT devices.

 You will also enable diagnostic logging such that you can create custom alerts later in this lab.